divvun/CorpusTools/docs/docs/corpus-work.md

 # Working with corpora

+## Structure

 The corpus for a given language is hosted on github.

-giellalt/corpus-LANG (.e.g `corpus-sme`)
+Raw source files, along with metadata, is stored in `github.com/giellalt/corpus-xxx-orig` (where `xxx` is a language code), while processed output is stored in `github.com/giellalt/corpus-xxx`.

+Additionally, *bound* (or *restricted*) corpus are stored as `github.com/giellalt/corpus-xxx-orig-x-closed` and `github.com/giellalt/corpus-xxx-x-closed`.

-## git lfs
+## Git LFS

-The source repositories contains original files, many of which are of some size.
-The files are therefore stored externally, using *git lfs* (git large file storage. *git lfs* is an extension to git, which replaces the data inside of the file with text information, pointing to where the actual data is stored.

-This does not affect the way you work with the repository, but there are

-It is an extension to git, which replaces the external files with small text files that points to where the external file is stored.
+The source repositories contains original files (as *pdf*, *docx*, etc), and many of them are large.
+We use Git **L**arge **F**ile **S**torage (LFS) to handle them.

+This means that they are not downloaded when you clone the repository, instead you will get files containing information for LFS about where the files are located, and their size.

+!!! note
+    LFS is only required for handling raw source files (i.e. when working with **corpus-xxx-orig**).
+If you are not dealing with any raw material - and only dealing with the **corpus-xxx* folder, you can skip this.

+### Installation

+Installation is documented in their readme, at [https://github.com/git-lfs/git-lfs#installing](https://github.com/git-lfs/git-lfs#installing), but see also the main site at [https://git-lfs.com/](https://git-lfs.com/).